stoeps13/connections-doc/source/connectors/enduser/t_files_windows_ccm_edit_file.md

 -   Right-click the name of a library file and choose **Open** to open with the default associated application or **Open with** to choose an application.

+    !!! note
-    **Note:** This method does not lock the file so you might encounter conflicts when you upload your changes.
+    This method does not lock the file so you might encounter conflicts when you upload your changes.

 -   Right-click the name of a library file and choose **Edit**.
 The file will be locked until you check it back in or cancel the check out.